opendocsg/slw-judgments-backfill/2016_SGHC_106/report.md

 be brought under s 83 of the Act.
 I note in passing that there are similar provisions set out in s 75 of the UK Patents Act 1977 which extends to proceedings where validity could have, but was not, put in issue: see _CIPA Guide to the Patents Act_ (Paul G Cole gen ed) (Sweet & Maxwell, 7th Ed, 2011) (“ _CIPA Guide_ ”) at para 75.03.

 11     The law on the amendment of patent specifications under s 83 of the Act is clear and wellestablished.
 The court’s power to amend a patent is circumscribed by s 84(3) which precludes amendments resulting in the specification disclosing any additional matter or extending the protection conferred by the patent.
-Further, any amendments must satisfy the “base-line criteria” set out in s 25(5) of the Act which provides, _inter alia_ , that the claims are to be clear and concise: _Trek Technology (Singapore) Pte Ltd v FE Global Electronics Pte Ltd and other and other suits_ [2005] 3 SLR(R) 389 (“ _FE Global (HC)_ ”) at [52].
+Further, any amendments must satisfy the “base-line criteria” set out in s 25(5) of the Act which provides, _inter alia_ , that the claims are to be clear and concise: _Trek Technology (Singapore) Pte Ltd v FE Global Electronics Pte Ltd and other and other suits_ <span class="citation">[2005] 3 SLR(R) 389</span> (“ _FE Global (HC)_ ”) at [52].
 At the end of the day, the court has a general discretion to allow or disallow the proposed amendments and the exercise of this discretion is guided by the factors outlined in _Smith Kline & French Laboratories v Evans Medical Limited_ [1989] FSR 561 (“ _Smith, Kline and French Laboratories Ltd_ ”) at 569.

 12     I turn now to the defendant’s main grounds of opposition which I will examine in the following order.